Why should I sign up for AlertSCC?

 - Post-disaster information about shelters, transportation, or supplies

-The AlertSCC emergency notification system may be used for a variety of notifications related to earthquakes, fires, crime incidents, hazardous material incidents, and infectious disease information.
-AlertSCC will send voice messages to phone numbers included in the emergency 911 database, 411 telephone directory database, and any other phone numbers.
-AlertSCC will also send text messages to e-mail and SMS addresses signed up at AlertSCC.com.
+The AlertSCC emergency notification system will be used for a variety of notifications related to earthquakes, fires, crime incidents, hazardous material incidents, and infectious disease information.
+AlertSCC will send messages to the E-911 database, White Pages, Yellow Pages, and all registrations in AlertSCC.

-AlertSCC combines the speed of the Internet with the massive reach of multiple communications networks – traditional phone, high-speed internet, and wireless – to send emergency alerts and instructions to Santa Clara County residents and visitors.
+AlertSCC combines the speed of the Internet with the massive reach of wireless communications networks and the traditional phone systems to send alerts to Santa Clara County residents and visitors.

-AlertSCC allows authorized emergency services personnel from your city and the County to send messages simultaneously to phone numbers included in the 911 and 411 directory listings, and to every phone number, SMS address, and email address you sign up:
+AlertSCC allows authorized personnel from your city and the County to send messages simultaneously to phone numbers included in the E-911 database, White Pages, Yellow Pages, and to every phone number, SMS address, and email address you sign up:

 - Voice messages reach your home phone and cell phone